 MTO Reporting Requirements Task Force

-- Variable interpretations of “uncontrolled substance use disorder”, with no consideration of the severity of illness
+- variable interpretations of the “uncontrolled substance use disorder” language, also with no qualifiers provided

 The OPA approached the Canadian Medical Protective Association (CMPA) for guidance and input on common case scenarios.
 While the CMPA was unable to provide commentary on such cases, the CMPA provided general guidance on medico-legal risks.
 The guidelines are available upon request to members only by emailing: email@example.com.